 Therapeutic dendritic cell-based vaccination of cancer patients represents one of the most promising non-toxic methods of treatment.
 The main goal of the vaccination is to stimulate the patient’s own immune system to combat cancer cells.
 DanDrit uses the patient’s own dendritic cells, taken from the blood and loaded with tumor antigens.
 The dendritic cells are then injected back into the cancer patient, where surface expressed antigenic peptides are recognized by T lymphocytes.
 T lymphocytes are stimulated by the dendritic cells to proliferate and differentiate into effecter cells that target and destroy tumor cells specifically.
 DanDrit’s therapeutic cancer vaccine is used either as separate treatment or complementary to other types of treatment such as surgery, chemotherapy and radiotherapy.
 Dendritic cells are considered to be the most efficient cells of the immune system, which are best suited to initiate an immune response against cancer cells.

-MelCancerVac® is produced according to the principles of Good Manufacturing Practice (GMP) in facilities approved by the Danish Medicine Agency for the production of medicines from patient blood in aseptic conditions.
+MelCancerVac® is produced according to the principles of Good Manufacturing Practice (GMP) in facilities approved by the National Medicine Agency for the production of medicines from the patient’s blood in aseptic conditions.
 No products of animal origin are used during vaccine preparation.
 Quality control is performed for each individual batch of the vaccine as well as for the lysate used in the loading of dendritic cells.
-Analysis

 RT-PCR Analysis of the Tumor Antigen Expression Profile